Five Exercises to do Before You Canter

 Go from a comfortable working trot, then increase speed slightly, then relax, and then repeat.
 This gets both you and your horse accustomed to faster movement, so the transition to canter feels more natural.

-4. Posting Trot to Sitting Trot
+4. Posting Trot to Sitting Trot before you canter

 The ability to sit the trot comfortably is crucial for a controlled canter transition.
 Work on alternating between posting and sitting trot, keeping your horse’s rhythm steady without your horse speeding up, slowing down, or changing their feel in the contact.
+If you want some advice and help to sit the trot, check out this article.

 If your horse stays relaxed and balanced while you sit the trot, it’s a good sign that your position and core stability are strong enough to handle the canter transition.

-5. Lunging for Canter Readiness
+5. Lunging for Canter Readiness before you canter

 Before asking for canter under saddle, make sure your horse can canter calmly and rhythmically on the lunge line.
 This helps build their confidence and allows you to observe how they move without rider influence.